FAQs

 Back to top

-If a parent stops visiting with the children, can he or she stop paying child support?
+If a parent stops visiting with the children, can they stop paying child support?

-No. Support is a separate legal issue from custody and access.
-When making decisions about custody and access, Courts only consider the best interests of the child.
+No. Support is a separate legal issue from parenting time and decision-making responsibility.
+When making decisions about parenting time and decision-making responsibility, Courts only consider the best interests of the child.
 Whether a parent visits with the child will not influence the Court’s decisions on child support and vice versa.

 For more information, see our fact sheet “Can a Parent End All Rights and Obligations to a Child?”